alexispuckett3/Lab4/Home.md

 Circuit Four: Voltage Follower

+Build the voltage follower circuit in the bread board pictured below.
+Connect the circuit to the two DCPS, the function generator, and the oscilloscope.

 <p align="center">
   <img src="https://github.com/hrma240/Lab-4/blob/main/circuit%204%20lab%204%20drawing.png">
 </p>

+Check to see that the input and output voltage are the same.
+Then, increase the frequency to see find what the frequency limit is for the 741 op amp.

 Circuit Five: Integrating Op Amp

+Next, build the integrating op amp displayed below on the bread board.

 <p align="center">
   <img src="https://github.com/hrma240/Lab-4/blob/main/5-4.png">
 </p>

+Connect the circuit to the two DCPS, the function generator, and the oscilloscope.
+Change the shape of the waves along with the frequency using the function generator to observe what happens.

 Circuit Six: Differentiating Op Amp

+Finally, create the differentiating op amp displayed below.

 <p align="center">
   <img src="https://github.com/hrma240/Lab-4/blob/main/6-4.png">
 </p>

+Connect the circuit to the two DCPS, the function generator, and the oscilloscope.
+Once again, change the shape of the waves and frequency to observe what happens to Vo and Vi.

 ## Results: